Tax Alert

 How will the GST/HST relief affect your business?

-Businesses that sell qualifying goods will need to ensure they fully understand how this new measure will apply, especially since there are specific exceptions within the list of qualifying goods and short implementation dates with mid-month start and end periods.
+Businesses that sell qualifying goods should ensure they fully understand how the relief applies, especially since there are specific exceptions within the list of qualifying goods and short implementation dates with mid-month start and end periods.

 Given that the relief will apply to products and goods that are purchased in person, delivered, and imported, organizations at the national and international level will be impacted by the proposed relief.